Noa James: Music career

-Continuing on his independent journey, 2015 was a prosperous year.
-James hit the stage of Low End Theory, RhymeFest, Broke LA & he joined Murs, King Fantastic & Red Pill for the west coast half of Murs’ Have a Nice Life Tour.
+Continuing on his independent journey, in 2015 James hit the stage of Low End Theory, RhymeFest, Broke LA & he joined Murs, King Fantastic & Red Pill for the west coast half of Murs’ Have a Nice Life Tour.
 He also opened for Jurassic 5 at Club Nokia.
 With the success of his performances, James released his Dragon Ball Z inspired cult banger, Buu’s Hungry.
 He also released the collaboration EP, L.I.T (Leaders In Training/Love Is Truth) with Inland Empire artist Fredo; together they are P.S.
 (Productive Stoners).

 2016 continued to be a busy year of performances for James.
 He got the opportunity to opened up for his idol DMX twice, he also opened up for 2Chainz, Gangsta Boo, Raekwon, Ras Kass, Curren$y, Bambu & Murs & 9th Wonder.
 With BrickToYaFace, James continued to organize events.
 They got the opportunity to curate a set for the Rhythm & Rhyme Experience which featured Inland Empire artist.
 James’ 7th independent release is his EP, 3 Bullets in a Golden Gun, which was exclusively with HipHopDX.
 After the release, James signed a deal with The Order Label, which is under Alpha Pup Records.
 He also started on a new adventure, he started hosting ORCAstrated Podcast w/ Lesa J., a podcast for independent artist available on iTunes.
 2016 was a pivotal year for James, his love for curating shows came to a test when the original venue for his well acclaimed showcase Common Ground ended up closing in September.

 James kicked off 2017 performing at the Tucson Hip Hop Festival in AZ, becoming an official SXSW artist and performing with The Cool Kids for a SXSW official showcase.
 Under The Order Label, he released his debut EP, Peace of Cake & also a collaboration EP, GnarlyOrca, with label mate Cam Gnarly.
-Going into 2017, James didn’t let the stress of the unexpected venue change distract him.
-He managed to find a new home for Common Ground until he decided to fully end the showcase when the new venue closed in July.
+Going into 2017, James managed to find a new home for Common Ground until he decided to fully end the showcase when the new venue closed in July.
 It was a bittersweet decision that came at an important time in his career.
 With the end of James curating events with BrickToYaFace, he’s focused on his career.
 James made his “on screen” debut with the rap competition show, Versus on the WAV Media app; which gave him a taste of a hectic schedule.
-To close out the year, you can expect more music and visuals; his current single, “Keep That Sh***y Energy To Yourself” is a trap beat with a positive message!